Why Mental Health First Aid

 Mental Health First Aid demystifies mental illness and gives participants the capacity to obtain, process, and understand the health information and services needed to make appropriate decisions and seek care.

 Reach and Audiences

-In 2008, the National Council for Behavioral Health brought Mental Health First Aid to the U.S. As of April 2017, more than 1 million persons in communities across the country have been trained as Mental Health First Aiders through a network of more than 12,000 certified instructors.
+In 2008, the National Council for Mental Wellbeing brought Mental Health First Aid to the U.S. As of April 2017, more than 1 million persons in communities across the country have been trained as Mental Health First Aiders through a network of more than 12,000 certified instructors.

 Mental Health First Aid has been taught to a variety of audiences including health, human services, and social workers; employers and business leaders; faith community leaders; college and university staff and faculty; law enforcement and public safety officials; veterans and family members; persons with mental illness-addictions and their families; and the general public.
 New York, Philadelphia, Washington, DC and other major cities and counties have adopted Mental Health First Aid as a proven strategy to engender healthier communities by training large groups of public health and public safety workers, government and social services staff, and caring citizens.

 Certified instructors teach the program in communities across the United States.
 To find a course or contact an instructor in your area, visit www.MentalHealthFirstAid.org.

 Youth Mental Health First Aid, focused on youth 12 to 25 years, is being rolled out across the U.S. after a year-long pilot.
 This version is designed to teach neighbors, teachers, parents, peers, and caring citizens how to help a child or teen who is experiencing a mental health or substance use problem or is in crisis.
 The youth version provides an ideal forum to engage communities in discussing the signs and symptoms of mental illness, the prevalence of mental health disorders, the effectiveness of treatment, and how to engage troubled young people in services.